codingMustache/codingMustache/README.md

 ## Joke of the Day

-Why did the half blind man fall in the well?
-Because he couldn't see that well!
+I’ve deleted the phone numbers of all the Germans I know from my mobile phone.
+Now it’s Hans free.

 ## Daily Trivia

-The Harvard architecture for micro-controllers added which additional bus?
+What was Bitcoin&#039;s block size limit in 2010?
- 1. Control
+ 1. 1GB
- 2. Data
+ 2. 1 KB
- 3. Instruction
+ 3. 1 TB
- 4. Address
+ 4. 1 MB

 <details>
   <summary>Answer</summary>
-  Instruction
+  1 MB
 </details>